Satisfactory Academic Progress Policy

 Undergraduate students are expected to complete their degree or certification within a maximum of 180 attempted credit hours.
 If a student changes plans, he or she must still receive his or her bachelor’s degree or certification within a maximum of180 undergraduate attempted credit hours.
 No limit is set to the number of times a student may change his or her plan; however, all attempted undergraduate hours at UHV and transfer hours will be included in the SAP maximum timeframe determination.

 Post-Baccalaureate students are expected to complete their degree or certification within a maximum of 45 attempted credit hours.
 A total of 225 attempted undergraduate credit hours is the combined maximum timeframe for a student to complete his/her bachelor’s degree and post-baccalaureate program.
-A total of 270 attempted undergraduate credit hours is the combined maximum timeframe for Second Degree Nursing students to complete his/her bachelor’s degree and the post-baccalaureate program.

 Graduate students are expected to complete their degree or certification within a maximum of 68 attempted graduate credit hours.
 If a student changes plans, he or she must still receive his or her master’s degree within the 68 attempted graduate credit hour limitation.
 No limit is set to the number of times a student may change his or her plan; however, all attempted hours at UHV and transfer hours will be included in the SAP timeframe determination.